chaanim/pharmaconer/README.md

 # Named entity recognition with BERT

-Tools for finetuning BERT for named entity recognition, originally tested on PharmacoNER data.
+Tools for finetuning BERT for named entity recognition, originally tested on PharmaCoNER data.
+The trained model for PharmaCoNER is available on request.

 Requirements: